Path-Check/test-nearly-safe-paths/README.md

-# test-mobileapp
-Testing the process of going from a triplblind repo to Path-Checks by following the same as Safe Paths history

-No, Steve waz here
+# This Is (Probably) Not The Repo You're Looking For
+This is a 'dry run' of the repo move that we will be doing for the COVID Safe Paths app.
+Unless your name is Steve or Ken, there's really nothing good here for you to look at.
+This repo will be deleted soon.

 ## What we are doing...
 FYI, this started as: